sgranade/choicescript_vscode/README.md

 ## [2.1.0]

-- When running quicktest or randomtest, all open files are saved so that your latest code is used.
+- When running Quicktest or Randomtest, all open files are saved so that your latest code is used.
 - Better error messages for using negative numbers in comparisons (like `*if var < -2`), which aren't allowed.

 ## [2.0.0]